OnlyDansAZ/Cozy-Can-LLC/README.md

  ## Opt-In Message Example:
  "Hey, this is Rick from Cozy Can 👋
- Do you consent to receive SMS messages from HyperFloor at the number you provide?
+ Do you consent to receive SMS messages from Cozy Can at the number you provide?
 These may include updates, quotes, scheduling info, and promotional offers.
 Msg & data rates may apply.
 Consent is not a condition of purchase.
 Text STOP to opt out
  Reply YES to opt-in or NO to opt-out.
 Msg & data rates may apply."

  ## Opt-Out Instructions: